CrashPlan-Labs/crashplanCLI/docs/userguides/legalhold.md

     The CSV templates for `add` and `remove` have the same columns, but the commands generate different default filenames.

-2. Use the CSV template to enter the matter ID(s) and crashplan usernames for the custodians you want to add to the matters.
+2. Use the CSV template to enter the matter ID(s) and CrashPlan usernames for the custodians you want to add to the matters.
 To get the ID for a matter, enter `crashplan legal-hold list`.
 3. Save the CSV file.